ResiDUAL Jointing Compound

 Preparation of the jointing compound

-We strongly suggest that you read or watch the instructions supplied by Residual, right through before you begin.
+We strongly suggest that you read or watch the instructions supplied by ResiDUAL before you begin.
 Briefly, the correct method is to take Part A and mix with Part B, then add water, mix again, then add kiln dried sand, and mix again.
-Watch the Youtube video for full details of tools and method, follow carefully
+Watch the YouTube video for full details of tools and method, follow carefully.

 *The instructions clearly state that the compound requires thoroughly mixing several times in the preparation stage*.